Rishav17102003/PathFinding-Algorithm-Path-visualizer/README.md

 # PathFinding-Algorithm-Path-visualizer
-I developed this visualizer using HTML, CSS, P5js
+I developed this visualizer using HTML, CSS, Javascript